standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ### Value Set Names

-Value Sets are conventionally defined in [PascalCase](http://wiki.c2.com/?PascalCase), with an additional "VS" suffix.
+Value Sets are conventionally defined in [PascalCase](http://wiki.c2.com/?PascalCase), with a suffix of "VS".
 For example:

 ```
 ValueSet: HomeEnvironmentRiskVS